eLetter-Greece/sailsjs-tutorial/chapter-2.md

 Our toy app will now be available on a local server.

-Now if we go to our app's root URL at / (read "slash") we get the same default Sails page, but by generating the Users api we've also created
+Now if we go to our app's root URL at / (read "slash") we get the same default Sails page, but by generating the Users API we've also created a number of routes for manipulating the users resource.
+For example the endpoint representing all users is